TomCoded/beautify/README.md

 </video>

-This works by throwing photons into the scene.
-Depending on the result of a photon roullete process, they can bounce off objects (being adjusted for the BRDF) and possibly land on other objects, or they can be absorbed.
-The photons' bounce locations (if not absorbed) are stored in a KD-tree.
-Then rays are shot from the camera into the scene and, if an object is hit, luminance information for that spot on the object is calculated using the nearest N photons (up to 40 in this case).

 ### Dependencies

 This depends on Anonymous1's Linear Algebra Library.
 (A minimal library for static linear algebra operations, 3D and 4D points, matrices, and transformations).
 (This can be found in the same set of repositories as this repository.
 For example, click "GitLab" in the upper left corner if it appears.)

 This depends on Tom's Function Library.
-(A library developed by tom to provide points, matrices, and transformations as a function of time do that movies can be rendered).
+(A library developed by Tom to provide points, matrices, and transformations as a function of time do that movies can be rendered).

 This depends on ImageMagick++ (Used to output frames to .jpg images from which movies can be composited).